Finding Peace and Stillness Through Jesus Christ [Video & Transcript]

 “May the Lord of peace Himself continually grant you peace in every circumstance.
 The grace of our Lord Jesus Christ be with you” (2 Thes 3: 16, 18).

 Finding Peace and Stillness Through Jesus Christ

-I thought of each of us at times–bouncing around restlessly, and forgetting to or in some cases, not knowing how to avail ourselves of the peace and stillness of Jesus Christ.
-Jesus Christ is the Way–He provides the rest stops, the stillness of being by clear waters.
+So, I thinking about Jake, I thought about each of us at times: bouncing around restlessly, or forgetting, or maybe in some cases, just not knowing how to avail ourselves of the peace and stillness of Jesus Christ.

 If you’d like to know how you can come to know God, or know God’s will for your life, or how to really receive the gift of the Holy Ghost or find peace through Jesus Christ, please visit ibelievepodcast.com, website with additional links and resources, or join the conversation on Facebook, Twitter, Google Plus, or YouTube.

 Living out a great season of my life, thanks to Jesus Christ, and two wonderful daughters, a great life's work.
 Loving this opportunity to share faith online...
 I'm a single Mom, convert to The Church of Jesus Christ of Latter-day Saints, second-gen Italian, from the East coast originally.
 Love the fine arts, dance, frozen yogurt, temples, scriptures, writing, jazz, helping others reach their potential, king salmon, ....and not in that order.
 God is good.
 I feel it deeply when people have a misconception of Heavenly Father or Jesus Christ, His Son, that lessens or cheapens Them and blinds one's ability to feel His presence or to trust in an ultimately good eternal end to life's circumstances.